adamwiechman/adamwiechman.github.io/_pages/projects.md

   <em>Under Review</em>: "The Inclusion-Consensus Trade-off: Comparing the Design and Functionality of Collaborative Water Governance Forums" with Elizabeth Koebele, Margaret Garcia, and Marty Anderies
 <br>
 <br>
-  <em>Journal of Public Administration Research and Theory</em>: "The Role of Intermediate Collaborative Forums in Polycentric Environmental Governance" with Sara Alonso Vicario and Elizabeth Koebele (2023) [link](https://doi.org/10.1093/jopart/muad017)
+  <em>Journal of Public Administration Research and Theory</em>: "The Role of Intermediate Collaborative Forums in Polycentric Environmental Governance" with Sara Alonso Vicario and Elizabeth Koebele (2023) <a href="https://doi.org/10.1093/jopart/muad017">link</a>
 </details>